QWXL/LiteLoaderQQNT-socket.io-support/README.md

 await waitingIoLoaded() // The methods will resolve if io has loaded.

 executeWhenIoLoaded((io) => {
-/* Some code you want run, when io loaded */
+/* Some code, run when io loaded */
 })